-The stock market is an excellent way to generate wealth and is considered a great equalizer because it opens opportunities to almost everyone.
-However, it is sometimes thought to be a zero-sum game.
+The stock market is an excellent way to generate wealth.
+It is also a great equalizer because it opens opportunities to almost everyone.
+However, it is often thought to be a zero-sum game.

-A Zero-Sum Game in Game Theory means that one person’s gain is equal to another person’s loss, resulting in a net outcome of zero.
-Simply put, one man’s gain is another man’s loss and vice versa.
+A Zero-Sum Game in Game Theory means that one person's gain equals another person's loss, resulting in a net outcome of zero.
+Simply put, one man's gain is another man's loss, and vice versa.

 So, based on this definition, the best example of a zero-sum game is gambling, like poker, because the total amount the winner won will equal the total amount lost by the other players.
 Chess and rocks, papers, and scissors are other good examples.